Actify

 15 minutes during a team meeting

 This is the Structure phase.
-Pair each team member with someone they interact with frequently.
-Give them a framework: 'One thing I appreciate about working with you is [specific behavior].
-One thing that would help me work better with you is [specific request].'
-The structure removes ambiguity and prevents the conversation from spiraling.
-Each person speaks for 2 minutes.
-This isn't a venting session — it's a structured exchange of specific, actionable feedback.
+Pair team members who interact frequently.
+Each person uses the same framework: 'One thing I appreciate about working with you is [specific behavior].
+One thing that would help me is [specific request].'
+Two minutes each.
+The structure keeps it from spiraling into venting — it's a focused, actionable exchange, not a debrief.

 Feedback pair framework